angular/components/src/material/button/button.md

 default.
 A `<button>` element should be used for any interaction that _performs an action on the current page_.
 An `<a>` element should be used for any interaction that _navigates to another URL_.
 All standard accessibility best practices for buttons and anchors apply to `MatButton`.

+#### Capitalization
+Using ALL CAPS in the button text itself causes issues for screen-readers, which will read the text character-by-character.
+It can also cause issues for localization.
+We recommend not changing the default capitalization for the button text.

 #### Disabling anchors
 `MatAnchor` supports disabling an anchor in addition to the features provided by the native